Calm Your Flames - inflammation in the body

-So, today, the health awareness focus is on inflammation in the body.
-There is a new kid on the block for testing, screening for inflammation in the body.
+So, today, health awareness focuses on inflammation in the body, Calm Your Flames.
+There is a new kid on the block for testing and screening for inflammation in the body.

-Here’s what you need to know about inflammation: Inflammation is a normal and beneficial process that occurs when white blood cells and chemicals in the body join up to protect you from foreign invaders such as bacteria and viruses.
+What you need to know about inflammation: Inflammation is a normal and beneficial process when the body’s white blood cells and chemicals join up to protect you from foreign invaders such as bacteria and viruses.
 So, some level of inflammation is good and required for health.
-Excess inflammation can cause irritation to the tissues which translates into pain, swelling and redness so often seen in people suffering from osteoarthritis.
+Excess inflammation can irritate the tissues, translating into pain, swelling, and redness, often seen in osteoarthritis patients.

 However, the inflammatory response often gets out of control.
 How?

 This happens when the immune system triggers an inflammatory response without a real threat.
-This can easily cause excess inflammation to stay in the body; a condition that is linked to allergies, heart disease, cancer, autoimmune disease and other serious medical conditions.
+This can easily cause excess inflammation to stay in the body, a condition that is linked to allergies, heart disease, cancer, autoimmune disease, and other severe medical conditions.

-You probably know your blood pressure, and whether your cholesterol is high, low, or normal.
+You probably know your blood pressure and whether your cholesterol is high, low, or average.
 But what about your C-RP?

-C- reactive protein (C-RP) is a plasma protein produced by the liver in response to acute infection of inflammation.
-C-reactive protein levels can be measure in your blood.
-High levels of C-RP are a cause for alarm, since its presence can be linked to inflammation possibly arising from infection, lupus, tuberculosis, heart attack risk, burns and even cancer.
+C-reactive protein (C-RP) is a plasma protein produced by the liver in response to acute infection or inflammation.
+C-reactive protein levels can be measured in your blood.
+High levels of C-RP are a cause for alarm since its presence can be linked to inflammation, possibly arising from infection, lupus, tuberculosis, heart attack risk, burns, and even cancer.

-C-Reactive Protein is a new marker of inflammation and is directly related to heart disease risk.
-Learn what you number is and get tested yearly.
-Please know that since the C-RP test is new, your doctor might not routinely order it and insurance may not pay for them.
+C-reactive protein is a new marker of inflammation and is directly related to heart disease risk.
+Learn what your number is and get tested yearly.
+Since the C-RP test is new, your doctor might not routinely order it, and insurance may not pay for it.
 According to the American Heart Association, having a C-reactive protein test isn’t recommended for the general population to screen for heart disease risk.
 Your doctor may check your C-reactive protein level after surgery or treatment for infections or other medical conditions.

 1. Overweight